 Brown Ballerina Spotlight: Q&A with Leah Simpson

-Leah Simpson IMG_3712is a brown ballerina and proud owner of the Monet School of Ballet located in Jacksonville, Florida.
+Leah Simpson is a brown ballerina and proud owner of the Monet School of Ballet located in Jacksonville, Florida.
 We learned of Leah's story in the very beginnings of the Brown Girls Do Ballet Project and have been keeping up with her ever since.
 We are so excited to share her story with the world and we hope she inspires you the way that she's inspired us and each young dancer she meets.
 Check out the interview below:

 Q: When did you begin taking dance lessons and when did you realize it was your passion?